 When you're tasked with curating a shopping gallery of the coolest décor, there's certainly an element of pressure you feel in making sure you select the best of the best.
 Thankfully, I shop all day for a living.
 No, that doesn't mean I'm actually making a transaction every time, but I certainly do add many of them to my virtual cart, and I always have a million tabs open with new furniture and decorative objects I love.

 There really is an art to curation, and as much as I look forward to compiling this list, many of them do end up coming home with me, much to my credit card's dismay.
-But rather than keep all the cool décor to myself, this time I'm putting it in a handy shopping list so you can shop them too. ('Tis the season, right?)
-Take a scroll, and be sure to DM me your favorites on Instagram.
+But rather than keep all the cool décor to myself, this time I'm putting it in a handy shopping list so you can see it too.

 If you hadn't heard, CB2 is killing it right now, and I have my eye on so many pieces from its new collection.
 This is one of my favorites.
 I can visualize it at the entryway or on either side of my bed.
 I love candlelight.